Clemapfel/mousetrap/docs/02_signals.md

 \collapsible_note_begin{Hint: Grouping Arguments}

 Because there is only one `data`, it may seem limiting as to what or how much data we can pass to the signal handlers.
-This is not true, we can use this simple trick to group any amount of objects into a single argument:
+This is not true, we can use a simple trick to group any amount of objects into a single argument:

 Let's say we want to hand both a `std::string`, `int64_t` and an `std::vector<float>` to `connect_signal_clicked`.
-To achieve, this we create an [anonymous struct](https://learn.microsoft.com/en-us/cpp/cpp/anonymous-class-types?view=msvc-170) like so:
+To achieve this, we create an [anonymous struct](https://learn.microsoft.com/en-us/cpp/cpp/anonymous-class-types?view=msvc-170) like so:

 ```cpp
 // declare anonymous struct